tornadocash/docs/tornado-cash-classic/deposit-withdraw.md

 This tutorial is a step-by-step explanation of how to deposit & withdraw your funds.
 If you want to understand how the internal system of Tornado.cash works, please refer to [this tutorial](../general/how-does-tornado.cash-work.md).

 ## **Deposit**
+Here's a video on how to make a deposit on Tornado Cash Classic - https://youtu.be/QMA2mj0hMAs
 ### Choose a chain

 [Tornado cash](https://tornadocash.eth.link) is available on several blockchains, so you will have to choose among 4 chains: